• Skip to primary navigation

 How to play- This is the simplest of games out there and it has AMAZING reviews, but it introduces your toddler to turn taking in a non-competitive game format.

-Your child simply roles the large fabric die and picks a card of the same color.
 Your child then needs to do whatever the card says (commands that teach motions, counting, colors, body parts, actions and animal sounds).
-It’s also a great travel game as all of the cards tuck into the fabric die.

-Fun for mom and dad?
 Not in a typical game kind of way, but it IS a great way to interact and have fun with your young toddler.

 Cons- Older siblings may not be interested in this game.